Anthony Del Col: Career

-Del Col has produced feature films in Canada, including exec producer on the Nelly Furtado Loose Live Album CD.
+Del Col has produced feature films in Canada, including serving as executive producer on the Nelly Furtado Loose Live album CD.

 Del Col is also an accomplished film pitch consultant; He won the Telefilm Canada Pitch This contest in 2006 and 2010.
 Anthony also served as a coach for the contest in 2011 and 2012.

 Del Col has written for a number of podcasts, including Wondery's hit series Against the Odds.

 Kill Shakespeare

 Along with Conor McCreery, Del Col is the co-creator and co-writer of Kill Shakespeare, which debuted in comic book format in April 2010.
 Kill Shakespeare is described by the New York Times as, "gripping, violent and dark fun, even if you're not fully versed in Shakespearean lore".
 As of 2011, more than 50,000 copies in more than a dozen countries.